Effective from: 30th November 2018

 2.2 Trial Period

-A. The Product Trial is permitted for a total of 30 days, commencing from the date upon which we first make the relevant Product(s) available to you (the “Trial Period”) or such other extended period as expressly confirmed in writing by the Licensor.
+A. The Product Trial is permitted for a total of 30 to 60 days (as agreed on the key details section of the Product Trial / Pilot agreement), commencing from the date upon which we first make the relevant Product(s) available to you (the “Trial Period”) or such other extended period as expressly confirmed in writing by the Licensor.

 C. On the cessation of the Product Trial, the Licensee’s access to the Product(s) will be terminated unless the Licensee purchases the Product(s) or the Licensor agrees to an extended Trial Period.

-D. The Licensor may charge the Licenses Fees for the Product Trial, if agreed in writing prior to the commencement of the Product Trial.
+D. The Licensor may charge the Licensee a Pilot Fee for the Product Trial, if agreed in writing on the Product Trial / Pilot agreement prior to the commencement of the Product Trial.

 2.3 Use of Product(s) during a Product Trial